xiaochao99/xiaomi-miloco/docs/usage/README.md

 ### Model Settings
 - Configure and manage models in the Model Management section:
-  - The planning large model is used for Query intent analysis, task planning, and tool invocation.
+  - The planning LLM is used for Query intent analysis, task planning, and tool invocation.
 Cloud-based models are recommended.
-  - The visual understanding large model is used for processing and interpreting camera visual data.
+  - The visual understanding LLM is used for processing and interpreting camera visual data.
 The local Xiaomi MiMo-VL-Miloco 7B model is recommended.

     <img src="../../assets/images/model_management.jpg" width="60%" />